rtaylor034/project-tags/README.md

 - My thoughts on the stability/usability of the repository in its current state (`status`).
 - My intent for the future of the repository (`stance`).

-It is important to note that these are not objective nor are they strict rules.
+It is important to note that these are **not** strict rules.
 They simply reflect thoughts/intent.

 ### Status: